 TOWNS & CITIES IN ZAMBIA

-Zambia is one of Africa’s most urbanised countries, with over 44% of the population living in its towns and cities.
-And as Zambia’s economy continues to grow (at one of the fastest rates in the developing world), it seems this trend will increase in years to come, with more and more poor rural dwellers moving to urban areas, many of which have already seen substantial development since the 1990s.
+Zambia is one of Africa’s most urbanised countries, with over 45% of the population living in its towns and cities.
+As Zambia’s economy continues to grow (at one of the fastest rates in the developing world), it seems this trend will continue, with more and more impoverished rural dwellers moving to urban areas, many of which have already seen substantial development since the 1990s.